Victoria Derbyshire (TV programme): Cancellation

 The programme was cancelled in January 2020 as part of the cost-cutting in BBC News.
 On Twitter, Amol Rajan, the BBC's media editor, said the costs were deemed too high for a conventionally watched linear show, but said its "Digital impact was huge.
 Show was designed to reach audiences the BBC struggles to connect with, and it did - online."
 The last programme was broadcast on 17 March 2020, itself being moved forward as a result of restrictions imposed by the BBC due to the COVID-19 pandemic.

 Controversies

-An episode of the Victoria Derbyshire show broadcast on 22 May 2015 featured an interview with Lisa Longstaff from the organisation Women Against Rape.
+An episode of the Victoria Derbyshire show broadcast on 22 May 2015, featured an interview with Lisa Longstaff from the organisation Women Against Rape.
 During the broadcast, Longstaff made reference to the case of Eleanor de Freitas, a woman who died of suicide while being prosecuted for allegedly perverting the course of justice by allegedly making a false rape claim.
 Longstaff twice referred to the alleged victim of the false rape claim as a "rapist" which was not challenged by the interviewer.
 The BBC later issued an apology for any distress they had caused as a result of the broadcast and made it clear that the person referred to had never been tried or convicted of rape.

+On June 28, 2018, the visual novel Doki Doki Literature Club! was discussed on an episode, two days after 15-year-old Ben Walmsley, a fan of the game from Bury St Edmunds in Suffolk, committed suicide.
+Due to the suicides of Sayori and Yuri, Derbyshire claimed that Doki Doki Literature Club! is "a risk to children" and that its graphics "are clearly aimed at young people", and then had a 30-minute conversation between two people about the game, Laura Dale from game news website Kotaku and Lorna Fraser of the mental health charity Samaritans, who discussed the game's claim that it is suitable for people over the age of 13.
+Most of this conversation was about paying attention to the mental health of children and listening to disclaimers.